Pronunciation: EYE so TRET i noyn

 - problems with your vision or hearing;

-- hallucinations, (see or hearing things that are not real), thoughts about suicide or hurting yourself;
+- hallucinations, (see or hearing things that are not real);

-- severe diarrhea, rectal bleeding, bloody or tarry stools;
+- severe stomach problems --severe stomach or chest pain, pain when swallowing, heartburn, diarrhea, rectal bleeding, bloody or tarry stools; or

 Common side effects may include: